marrober/service-mesh/README.md

 ## Sending traffic

 Use the loop.sh script to send traffic to the application.
 Repeat this if required while showing kiali visualisation of traffic.
+When viewing traffic in kiali use the 'hide' capability with the text : "name=term".
+This will stop the terminal pod from appearing in Kiali.

 ## Traffic Control